ab-anand/PyPomodoro/README.md

 The result is greatly improved productivity during focused work sessions, that can be maintained through effectively managing           distractions and taking regular breaks.

 - Source: [Pomodoro](https://www.focusboosterapp.com/the-pomodoro-technique)

+## How it works?

+Clone the repository, install the requirements and run pomodoro.py.
+After running you will get this.